10krhinooo/Hali-ya-Hewa/README.md

    git clone https://github.com/10krhinooo/Climate-Bot.git
    cd climate-Bot ```

-2. ***Update the application.properties file with your telegram bot.token, bot.name(the username for your bot ) , and the openAI API key
+2. **Update the application.properties file with your telegram bot.token, bot.name(the username for your bot ) , and the openAI API key:**
    ````bash
    bot.token= {YOUR bOT  token }
    bot.name= {your bot username}